d12frosted/elpa-mirror/gnu/consult-readme.txt

   • A stack trace in case the bug triggers an exception.
   • Your Emacs version, since bugs may be fixed or introduced in newer versions.
-  • Your operating system, since Emacs behavior varies between Linux, Mac and Windows.
+  • Your operating system, since Emacs behavior varies subtly between Linux, Mac and Windows.
   • The package manager, e.g., straight.el or package.el, used to
     install the Emacs packages, in order to exclude update issues.
-Did you install Consult as part of the Doom or Spacemacs Emacs distributions?
+Did you install Consult as part of the Doom Emacs distribution?
-  • Do you use Evil or other packages which apply deep changes?
+  • Do you use Evil?
 Consult does not provide Evil integration out of the box, but there is some support in [evil-collection].

   When evaluating Consult-related code snippets you should enable [lexical binding].
 Consult often relies on lambdas and lexical